curi/websites/close-reading/atlas-shrugged-outline.md

 ### Chapter 6 – The Non-Commercial

 Hank has a wedding anniversary party with awful guests.
-He hates it and mistreats Dagny.
+He hates it and treats Dagny coldly.
 Francisco comes to meet Hank and judge Hanks’ character.
 A party guest says John Galt discovered Atlantis.
 Dagny trades her diamond bracelet for Lillian’s Rearden Metal bracelet.

 ### Chapter 7 – The Exploiters And The Exploited